landywei/SURPRISE3D/README.md

 ### 6.3 Expected reading of the 8-checkpoint sweep

-Three concrete questions the sweep should answer; the ckpt-8 row in §4 is the first datapoint for each.
+Three concrete questions the sweep should answer; the ckpt-10 row in §4 is the latest datapoint we have for each (ckpt 10 is the strongest signal we trust right now — the eval pipeline is now reproducible end-to-end, see §4).

-- **Q1: Does the per-instance gain from CriterionV3 hold across training time, or only at the well-tuned ckpt?** Ckpt 8 says yes on this checkpoint: `Δ_50` is strongly positive for all three CriterionV3-flavour branches and negative for `vanilla`.
-Whether `Δ_50` stays positive at later ckpts (or starts to drift back as the union-side regression compounds) is the open question the remaining seven checkpoints will answer.
+- **Q1: Does the per-instance gain from CriterionV3 hold across training time, or only at the well-tuned ckpt?** Ckpt 10 says
+  yes: `Δ_50` is strongly positive for all three CriterionV3-flavour branches (+5.72 / +3.98 / +3.53 for
+  `lovasz` / `no_scale` / `cot`) and negative for `vanilla`
+  (−3.17).
+The vanilla → strongest CriterionV3 gap is +8.89pt of
+  `Δ_50`, slightly wider than at ckpt 8 (+8.26pt).
+The per-instance advantage is not collapsing as training progresses; if anything the boundary term is gaining ground.

-- **Q2: Does Chain v3 CoT's gain over the loss branches concentrate on the relational families across all checkpoints, or wash out early?** Ckpt 8 says **no, at this checkpoint** — `cot` matches the loss-only branches on `cs` / `hi` (the multi-target families) but actively *under*performs them on `rel_pos` (the relational family the architecture was designed for).
-The relational advantage either emerges later or requires a different recipe (Tier-2 LLM rationale, B9).
-The sweep tracks which.
+- **Q2: Does Chain v3 CoT's gain over the loss branches concentrate on the relational families across all checkpoints, or wash out early?** Ckpt 8 said no on `rel_pos` (cot −2.19pt vs. vanilla);
+  ckpt 10 says yes (cot +0.83pt vs. vanilla, but still behind `lovasz`'s +1.65pt).
+The architectural signal on relational families is emerging with training — the question is whether `cot` eventually overtakes `lovasz` on `rel_pos` (its design intent) or whether the boundary term keeps the lead.
+The remaining checkpoints will tell.

-- **Q3: How does the chain v3 architecture (without CoT, without loss change) compare to vanilla?** Still open: the `chain` branch has not yet completed its ckpt-8 evaluation.
+- **Q3: How does the chain v3 architecture (without CoT, without loss change) compare to vanilla?** Still open: the `chain` branch has not yet completed its ckpt-10 evaluation.
 This is the missing piece that lets us cleanly attribute the `cot − vanilla` gap between *the architecture* and *the loss*.